dotnet/aspnetcore/src/Security/Authentication/Certificate/samples/Certificate.Optional.Sample/README.md

 Optional certificates sample
 ============================

-Client certificates are relatively easy to configure when they're required for requests, you configure it in the server bindings as required and add the auth handler to validate it.
-Things are much trickier when you only want to require client certifiates for some parts of your application.
+Client certificates are relatively easy to configure when they're required for all requests, you configure it in the server bindings as required and add the auth handler to validate it.
+Things are much trickier when you only want to require client certificates for some parts of your application.

 Client certificates are not an HTTP feature, they're a TLS feature.
 As such they're not included in the HTTP request structure like headers, they're negotiated when establishing the connection.
 This makes it impossible to require a certificate for some requests but not others on a given connection.